11 Magical Facts About Willow

 Five years after the release of Return of the Jedi (1983) and four years after Indiana Jones and the Temple of Doom (1984), George Lucas gave audiences the story for another film about an unlikely hero on an epic journey, but this time he had three Magic Acorns and a taller friend instead of a whip and gun to help him along.
 Willow (1988) was directed by Ron Howard and starred former Ewok and future Leprechaun, Warwick Davis.

-Over the past few decades, Willow—which was the 14th highest grossing film of 1988—has become a cult classic that's been passed down from generation to generation.
+Over the past few decades, Willow—which was released 30 years ago today—has become a cult classic that's been passed down from generation to generation.
 Before you sit down to explore that world again (or for the first time), here are 11 things you might not have know about Willow.

 1. IT WAS WRITTEN FOR WARWICK DAVIS.